 In the competitive sporting goods industry, not many brands succeed in reaching the top, but Lululemon and Under Armour have.
 We outline how they created brand growth and whether they have the potential to stay on top.

-Over the last couple of years some sporting goods brands have managed to gain visibility and market share and two of them – Lululemon and Under Armour – have shown outstanding development.
+Over the last couple of years some sporting goods brands have managed to gain visibility and market share and two of them – Lululemon and Under Armour – have shown an outstanding brand growth development.

 The Modern Version of Barbie and Ken

 Under Armour evolved with an image of relentlessly overcoming obstacles and becoming winners on the field.
 The brand evolved from their underdog image, being hungry, competing against the best – and winning.
 In contrast to Lululemon, Under Armour’s marketing is loud and pushy: therefore it’s considered a more masculine brand.
-“I will” is a constant message and with this, Under Armour brought itself systematically into new categories and markets.
-It’s ethos currently fits perfectly in the new US environment.
+“I will” is a constant message and with this, Under Armour generated brand growth systematically via new categories and markets.
+It’s ethos fits perfectly in the new US environment.

 The popularity of these brands is strong, with both seeming to be clear winners in the US market.
 Google Trends reports far stronger search interest in Under Amour globally and for the USA.
 But when looking at the difference by US States, there occurs another interesting pattern in terms of search ratio for the two brands.

 We don’t want to elaborate on Trump vs. Clinton, but we guess that with the last presidential election, everybody has learned there is not one perspective and not one American.
-Like Clinton and Trump, Lululemon and Under Armour both search for and reach very different target groups.
+Like Clinton and Trump, Lululemon and Under Armour both generate brand growth with very different target groups.

 Growing Healthy or Being Aggressive?